wireleap/client/README.md

 ### Accesskeys

+Accesskeys are a convenience abstraction to proof of funding's and service keys, and include contract metadata for association when originally imported.

 An accesskey is required to use relays enrolled in a service contract.
 Accesskeys are provided by contracts after obtaining access.
-They are used to cryptographically and independently generate tokens by the client for each relay in the routing path, and included in the appropriate encrypted onion layer of traffic being sent, allowing the relay to authorize service.
+They are used to cryptographically and independently generate tokens by the client for each relay in the routing path (circuit), which are included in the appropriate encrypted onion layer of traffic being sent, allowing the relay to authorize service.
 This increases the degrees of separation between payment information and network usage.

 ```shell